EveryVoiceTTS/EveryVoice/docs/install.md

     Install our pytorch requirements from `requirements.torch.txt`:

     ```sh
-    CUDA_TAG=cu121 pip install -r requirements.torch.txt --find-links https://download.pytorch.org/whl/torch_stable.html
+    CUDA_TAG=cu126 pip install -r requirements.torch.txt --find-links https://download.pytorch.org/whl/torch_stable.html
     ```

 === "Using uv"

-    Install our pytorch requirements specified in `requirements.torch.txt`, but manually.
-    (Unfortunately, `uv` does not support the environment variable we use with pip and conda.)
+    Since version 0.6.9, `uv` has a `--torch-backend` option for automatically fetching the right pre-compiled wheels given your CUDA driver, so add it when you install everyvoice itself:

     ```sh
-    uv pip install torch==2.3.1+cu121 torchaudio==2.3.1+cu121 --find-links https://download.pytorch.org/whl/torch_stable.html
+    uv pip install . --torch-backend=cu126
     ```

-Replace `cu121` above (for CUDA 12.1) by your actual CUDA version tag (cu118 or cu121), or by `cpu` for a CPU-only installation.
+Replace `cu126` above (for CUDA 12.1) by your actual CUDA version tag (cu118, cu126 or cu128), or by `cpu` for a CPU-only installation.

 Alternatively, you can follow the [PyTorch installation instructions](https://pytorch.org/get-started/locally/) relevant to your hardware.
-Make sure you specify the version declared in `requirements.torch.txt`, which is 2.3.1 at the moment, if you install EveryVoice from GitHub, but 2.1.0 if you install it from PyPI.
+Make sure you specify the version declared in `requirements.torch.txt`, which was 2.7.1 when this document was last updated.

 #### Non-Python dependencies